corretto/heapothesys/HyperAlloc/README.md

 At end of the run, HyperAlloc writes the actual achieved allocation rate and the configuration into a file.

 * -l < result file name >, default: output.csv

-If you run with a 32G or larger heap or with a collector that does not support 32-bit object pointers, aka "compressedOops", you must set this paramteter to "false".
-Otherwise all object size calculations are off by nearly 50%.
-Currently, HyperAlloc does not automatically detect this.

-* -c < compressedOops support >, default: true

 In order to achieve high allocation rates, HyperAlloc uses multiple worker threads.
 If the hardware has enough CPU cores, you can increase the number of worker threads to ensure achieving the target allocation rate.